Part 5.1: Streamlit Integration I

 src/data_nodes/simulated_daily_close_prices.py - expose a

-bootstrap_tutorial_data()helper that rebuilds the tutorial state on demand - expose read helpers for assets, table metadata, translation-table rules, and recent price history
+bootstrap_tutorial_data()helper that rebuilds the tutorial state on demand - expose read helpers for securities, table metadata, and recent price history

 api_node = APIDataNode.build_from_identifier(SIMULATED_PRICES_TABLE)